johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### splitkv
 <pre class="pre-non-highlight-non-pair">
 splitkv  (class=conversion #args=3) Splits string by separators into map with type inference.
+First argument is string to split; second argument is pair separator; third argument is field separator.
 Example:
 splitkv("a=3,b=4,c=5", "=", ",") = {"a":3,"b":4,"c":5}
 </pre>